vuejs/rfcs/active-rfcs/0000-v-model-api-change.md

 ## Handling Modifiers

 In 2.x, we have hard-coded support for modifiers like `.trim` on component `v-model`.
 However, it would be more useful if the component can support custom modfiers.
-In v3, modifiers added to a componen `v-model` will be provided to the component via the `modelModifiers` prop:
+In v3, modifiers added to a component `v-model` will be provided to the component via the `modelModifiers` prop:

 ```html
 <Comp v-model.foo.bar="text" />